-Button Meaning Displays a sub menu with the following items.
-Allocate applications Opens the Allocate applications window.
+Button Meaning Allocate applications Opens the Allocate applications window.
 The left field displays the applications that can be allocated to the highlighted list.
 The right field displays the applications that are allocated to the highlighted list.
 Buttons: Moves every entry to the right field.
 Moves the highlighted entries from the left field to the right field.
 Moves the highlighted entries from the right field to the left field.
 Moves every entry to the left field.
-Do not move the entry $WebInterface$ to the left field.
-Otherwise the connection to the device is lost, after you click the $O\!k$ button.
+Do not move the entry WebInterface to the left field.
+Otherwise the connection to the device is lost, after you click the Ok button.